jdbeightol/mathkit/README.md

 Planned Features:

-    -Equation parsing and maipulation.
-    -Detection and display of non-unique solutions.
+    -Support for non-canonical tableaus and equation filing.
+    -Support for Transportation Problems.
+    -Support for Network flow optimization Problems.
     -Better graphical support for tableaus.
-    -Support for non-canonical tableaus and equation filing.
-    -Support for generating game-theory tableaus.
-    -Network flow optimization.
     -Mathematical tools relevant to disciplines beyond pure mathematics (eg. Physics and Computer Science).

 A Brief Explanation
 -------------------